-Whatever has happened in your past will stay that way for the rest of your life.
+What ever has happened in your past will stay that way through the rest of your life.
 It will never change.
 That does not mean it dictates who you are today.
 Every day is a fresh chance to do something good, make a new decision and make your life a little easier and little happier.

-For instance, say you want to a kinder person, now that's a bit vague but just start small, make a note to be polite to all the people you meet.
-Did someone bump into you on the bus?
-That's fine no need to berate them, chances are it was an accident.
-Are you at a shop?
+For instance, say you want to a kinder person, now that’s a bit vague but just start small, make a note to be polite to all the people you meet.
+Some one bumped into you on the bus?
+That’s fine no need to berate them, chances are it was an accident.
+You’re at a shop?
 Say thank you, ask how the person serving you is doing.
 Smile!

 The past is never going to change but don’t let it define you.
 You can be whoever you want to be on any given day.
 The choice is yours.